|

 Employment-Based Agencies

-An employment-based agency can be a corporation, subsidiary, or franchise.
-The greatest benefit to hiring a caregiver from an organization that employs its caregivers is that the organization takes care of all the behind-the-scenes details.
-It interviews prospective caregivers, conducts rigorous background checks, verifies employees’ information, validates their references, and takes care of all fringe costs (insurance, taxes, and so forth) associated with the employees.
-This offers many benefits for clients and their families:
+An employment-based agency may operate as a corporation, subsidiary, or franchise.
+The greatest benefit is that the agency manages all the behind-the-scenes details.
+They interview prospective caregivers, conduct rigorous background checks, verify information, validate references, and handle all associated costs like insurance, taxes, and more.

-• Caregivers are covered by Workers’ Compensation, general liability, and bonding insurance.
+• Caregivers are covered by workers’ compensation, general liability, and bonding insurance.

 Registries and Placement Agencies